Production of phonograph records: Home recording

 One example of an "instantaneous recording" machine, available to the home recording enthusiast by about 1929 or 1930, was the "Sentinel Chromatron" machine.
 The Sentinel Chromatron recorded on a single side of uncoated aluminum; its records were read with a fibre needle.
 It was "rather unstable technology" which produced poor sound quality in comparison to shellac records and was rarely used after 1935.

 RCA Victor introduced home phonograph disk recorders in October 1930.
 These phonographs featured a large counterbalanced tone arm with horseshoe magnet pick-up.
 These types of pick-ups could also be "driven" to actually move the needle and RCA took advantage of that by designing a system of home recording that used "pre-grooved" records.
 The material that the records were made from (advertised as "Victrolac") was soft and it was possible to somewhat modulate the grooves using the pick-up with proper recording needle and a fairly heavy weight placed on the pick-up.
-The discs were only six inches in diameter so recording time at 78rpm was brief.
+The discs were only six inches in diameter so recording time at 78 rpm was brief.
 Larger size Victor blanks were introduced late in 1931, when RCA-Victor introduced the Radiola-Electrola RE-57.
 These machines were capable of recording at 331/3 rpm as well as 78 rpm.
 One could select to record something from the radio or one could record using the hand-held microphone.
 The RAE-59 sold for a hefty $350.00 at a time when many manufacturers had trouble finding buyers for $50.00 radios.